penrosehill/solidus_stripe/README.md

 When compared to the Payment state machine, Stripe payment intents have different set of states and transitions.
 The most important difference is that on Stripe a failure is not a final state, rather just a way to start over.

-In order to map these concepts SolidusStripe will match states in a slightly unexpected way, as shown below.
+In order to map these concepts SolidusStripeV5 will match states in a slightly unexpected way, as shown below.

 | Stripe PaymentIntent Status | Solidus Payment State |
 | --------------------------- | --------------------- |